 You have an upcoming trip to Japan, you want to travel around different cities, and you stumbled upon the JR pass in your research.
 One of the best things about Japan is its efficient transportation system- as a tourist, it makes traveling so much easier and stress-free.
 With so many things to see and do, you definitely want to make the most out of your trip.

 Perhaps one of the most frequently asked questions of people planning their trip is “Is the JR Pass Worth It?”
 Well, we get it- the JR Pass can be expensive and naturally, you want to make sure you get the best bang out of your buck!
 There is no simple answer to this question.
 In this article, we’ll explore whether the JR pass would be a good buy for you on your upcoming trip.

-We’ve rounded it down to some questions that can help you decide whether the JR pass could be worth it for your trip.
+We’ve boiled it down to TWO simple questions that can help you decide whether the JR pass could be worth it for your trip.

 You have an option to get a 7, 14 or 21-day validity for the JR pass.
 That already gives you a rough idea of whether this would be the right fit for your trip.
 Obviously, if you’re staying in Japan only for a few days and you want to maximize your time exploring and not spend your precious time in transit, then it wouldn’t be worth it.
 Now, can the JR pass still be worth it even if you’re going to be in Japan for less than 7 days?
 The answer depends on the next question.

 2. How many cities are you planning to visit or how extensively are you going to travel?